Trade Forex Trading

 Calculation:

-Because when one has got a higher leverage means that they have more margin requirement percent above what is required(A.K.A.
-More "Free Margin") their open trades are less likely to get liquidated.
-This is reason why traders will choose option 100:1 for their account but in accordance to their risk management guidelines, they won't trade above 5:1 leverage option.
+Because when a trader has a higher leverage means that they have more margin requirement percent above what is required(A.K.A.
+More "Free Margin") their open forex trade transactions are less likely to get closed.
+This is reason why traders will choose option 100:1 for their forex trading account but according to their risk management rules, they will not trade above 5:1.

-These Margin Levels are Shown on the MT4 Platform Software Screen Shot Below as an Example:
+These Margin Levels are Shown on the MetaTrader 4 Software Screen Shot Below as an Example:

-MT4 Software Margin and Free Margin - Leverage & Margin for Mini Account Example Explained - Leverage for Mini Account
+MT4 Platform Margin & Free Margin - Leverage & Margin for Mini Account Example Explained - Leverage for Mini Account

-MT4 Software Margin and Free Margin - Leverage & Margin for Mini Account Explained
+MetaTrader 4 Platform Margin & Free Margin - Forex Leverage & Margin for Mini Account Explained

 Forex Malaysia Seminar